REV23Docs/rev23-cloudapp-docs/docs/concepts/kiosk.md

 You can select multiple service types, as long as they are in the same type category.
 For example, you can combine multiple piercings, but you cannot combine a tattoo and a piercing and two forms will need to be filled out.

+Only service types which have a [mapping](../settings/templates/mappings.md) and [users](users.md#service-types) with an assigned seat will appear in this list.

 One or both of these steps are skipped if:

 - There is only one (1) detected category, i.e. if you are a tattoo only studio, the category selection will be skipped